1. What is your role at AudienceView?

 As I continue to learn more about our clients, I’m fascinated by the breadth and creativity of what they are doing at their organizations.
 I want to continue to visit these locations so I can watch their shows, see their games, experience their offerings and learn from them as industry experts.
 Doing this will help me continue to increase my understanding of what our clients need from AudienceView to achieve their unique business goals.

 4. You’re an avid curler.
 Tell us why we should pick up the sport.

-My husband and I started curling three years ago just to try something new.
+My husband and I started curling several years ago just to try something new.
 I am one of the least sporty and least coordinated people you’ll ever meet.
 It seemed like it would be easy and, most importantly to us, very social.
 What I’ve found is that while anyone can curl, it’s a sport that very few can do very well.
 So, we are continuing to learn and improve.
 And while we hoped it would be social, we had no idea just how social it would be.
 It’s now something we do several times a week for the joy of seeing hundreds of friends.
-Curling has also taken us around the world as we participate in bonspiels (amateur tournaments), including competitions in Inverness, Scotland and Knoxville, Tennessee in 2019.
+Curling has also taken us around the world to participate in bonspiels (amateur tournaments), including competitions across Canada and in Inverness, Scotland and Knoxville, Tennessee.

 5. Where is your ‘happy place’?